bookingactivities/booking-activities/readme.txt

 = Events are not "Booked" after booking form submission, they are "Pending", why? = Don't worry, the reservation is well registered.
-Now, it is up to you to turn it to "Booked" right away or when your customer comes, or when he gives you the money...
+Now, it is up to you to turn it to "Booked" right away or when your customer comes, or when your customer gives you the money...
 But you can just turn the default booking status to "Booked" in Booking Activities settings.
 Note that if you use WooCommerce and online payments, booking states turn automatically to "Booked" if the payment is complete, or "Cancelled" if not.